 With Adina Glickstein, AERAONE, AI, Alth0tas, Andreas Gysin (aka ertdfgcvb), Anna Ridler and David Pfau, Art Blocks (featuring Emily Xie, Matt DesLauriers and Tyler Hobbs), Async (featuring Alotta Money, Coldie, DiGiTAL, Farnell Newton, Hackatao, Hilton Wright II, Ishita Banerjee, Josie Bellini, lurklovesyou, Matt Kane, MG O’Shea, Mlibty, Pat Dimitri, Pop Wonder, Rutger van der Tas, Shortcut, Sparrow, Tania del Rio, Terra Naomi, Vans Design, Weinbagz, XCOPY and Zachary Winterton), Banz & Bowinkel, Bitcoin Basement, Black Swan (Penny Rafferty, Laura Lotti, Calum Bowden, Leïth Benkhedda), Botto, BucaPunk, Christian Langalis, Chrome Void, Crypsi, Cryptograffiti, CryptoWiener, DADA Collective, Damien Hirst, Darkfarms, Darky, Dim Zayan, Ditacrypto, Emblematix, EverDreamSoft, Fake Annie, FWD, Gianni Arone (aka LOVEBEING), Grant Riven Yun, grnqrtr, Harm van den Dorpel, Hitomi Matsui, Indelible Trade, Jan Robert Leegte, JB, Johannes Gees, Johnny Johnsonson, Jonas Lund, Jose Burrito, Kelian Maissen, Kenny Schachter, Kero, Kevin Abosch, Kim Asendorf, Larva Labs, Lord Jamie V. Shill, Lorna Mills, Luis Simo, MandarineMarie, Manuel Rossner, Marcus Connor, Martin Lukas Ostachowski (featuring Christian Langalis, Cryptograffiti, EverDreamSoft, Kevin Abosch, Marcus Connor, Martin Lukas Ostachowski and Rhea Myers), Matt Kane (featuring Alotta Money, Bård Ionson, Coldie, Giant Swan, GISELXFLOREZ, Hackatao, hexeosis, Josie Bellini, Lawrence Lee, Matt Kane, Mlibty, Oficinas TK, Shortcut, skeenee, Sparrow, Vans Design and XCOPY), Maxim Zhestkov, MBTC, MOCA (featuring Kirk Finkel / untitled, xyz), Moxarra Gonzales, MrHansel, N-N-I-A, Nancy Baker Cahill, Netidx (aka Gilles Pegel), Nikolina Petolas, Norman Comics, Olive Allen, Oni Giri, Pepenardo, playrecordmint (featuring Leander Herzog, Sasha Stiles & Nathaniel Stern and Zach Lieberman), Prateek Dhiman, Rafaël Rozendaal, Rare Scrilla, Rarejay, Rhea Myers, ROBNESS, Rochigg, Sarah Friend, Sarah Meyohas, Sarah Zucker, Shewolf, Silvio Lorusso & Sebastian Schmieg, Simon Denny, Snark.art (featuring Eve Sussman / Misha Libman), Snuxton Pack, Tasha Moon, Tek x Porkchop, terra0, Tomopen, VincentVanDough, Viva la Vandal, VSTRVL, XCOPY (featuring gremplin, JAKE THE DEGEN, Kristy Glas, Lumps, neurocolor, SHZZM, XCOPY and Zenoyis), Yotet, and many more …

 With warm thanks to Armin Blasbichler, Judy Mam and Martin Lukas Ostachowski for ideas, advice and contacts.
-With wam thanks for Spike Art Magazine for our collaboration on the DYOR: Crypto Glossary.
+With warm thanks to Spike Art Magazine for our collaboration on the DYOR: Crypto Glossary.

 We equally wish to thank those who have lent works to the exhibition: Galerie Buchholz (Berlin, New York), Galerie Nagel Draxler (Berlin, Cologne, Munich), Mantis Cryptos and Susanne & Werner Peyer (Zurich).

-The exhibition DYOR is realised thanks to the support of the Bundesamt für Kultur and the Fachstelle Kultur of the Canton of Zürich in the framework of the Covid Financial Support ‘Transformationsprojekte’.
+The exhibition DYOR is realized thanks to the support of the Bundesamt für Kultur and the Fachstelle Kultur of the Canton of Zürich in the framework of the Covid Financial Support ‘Transformationsprojekte’.